TaNiShQ-000/Gender-Classifier/README.md

-# gender-classifier
+# Gender-Classifier

-this project uses interactive data to work on a model that will predict the output the output uses the input to determine weather the user is a male or a female and the choices are pretty casul such as choice of -colour
+This project uses interactive data to work on a model that will predict the output the output uses the input to determine weather the user is a male or a female and the choices are pretty casul such as choice of -colour<br />
--music
+-music<br />
--beverage
+-beverage<br />
--alchol
+-alchol<br />

 **Inside the project** - prject oonsists of
 -> Data loading/ precrocessing